 - you have to stay at home, except for specific purposes

-- you can’t gather with people you don’t live with, except in these exceptional circumstances
+- you can’t gather with people you don’t live with, except in exceptional circumstances

 - certain businesses and venues in the non-essential retail, leisure, entertainment and personal care industries will have to close